Black Hills South Dakota, USA Travel Guide

 Tap water is generally safe to drink in all developed areas of the Black Hills.
 Restaurants and food establishments operate with high food hygiene standards.
 You can confidently eat at licensed establishments.

-Tap water is safe for drinking in towns and developed areas.
+Tap water is safe for drinking in urban areas and developed areas.

 Food establishments follow high hygiene standards.

 The Black Hills region has a generally low crime rate.
 Standard precautions are always wise.
 Risks mainly stem from natural events like wildfires, thunderstorms, and blizzards.
-Stay informed about local conditions.
+Be aware of local conditions.

 Region crime rates are low; exercise standard precautions.